 - Dorngorong [ie: Taungurung]

-The number of Aboriginal people present at Bontharambo on this occasion, of different tribes and clans, demonstrates that the mere presence of these various people together at Bontharambo did not confer ownership of that country: in other words, there were plenty of ‘visitors’.
-This should surprise no one, when one considers that Joseph Docker was sympathetic to Aboriginal people, and his station Bontharambo was a safe harbour in a sea of frontier violence.
+The number of Aboriginal people present at Bontharambo on this occasion, of different broader groups and local groups, demonstrates that the mere presence of these various people together at Bontharambo did not confer ownership of that country: in other words, there were plenty of ‘visitors’.
+This should surprise no one, when one considers that Joseph Docker was sympathetic to Aboriginal people, and his station Bontharambo was a safe harbour in a landscape awash with frontier violence.
 However, it is only Pallanganmiddang people who tell Robinson that Bonthrambo is their native locality.
 Moreover, Robinson notes on 11 February 1841, ‘The Pingerines are going away to their own country.’
 This further indicates the status of the Pangerang as visitors at Bontharambo, like the Wiradjuri and Taungurung.

 When Robinson later records his substantial list of names of individuals, and also the names of various localities (on the 23 February 1841) which he collected after conversing with these people on the 9 February, he writes a list of place names which appears to have been given to him by Min.nup (Merriman) [my clarification of modern-day spellings and localities in square brackets]: